cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

         - You are absolutely correct, this is a Container
     - Here we treat Cloud Shell like a useful computer with a persistent memory
         - It can run in either `bash` or `Power Shell` mode
-        - Here are some familiarization steps for Cloud Shell (prompt = `% `)
+        - Here are some familiarization steps for Cloud Shell
-            - `% python --version` to see which Python runs
+            - `python --version` to see which Python runs
-            - `% python -m pip list` to see installed libraries: Notice `pandas` is not listed.
+            - `python -m pip list` to see installed libraries: Notice `pandas` is not listed.
-            - `% python -m pip install pandas` and verify it is installed now
+            - `python -m pip install pandas` and verify it is installed now
             - Use the 'restart' button to restart Cloud Shell; and verify `pandas` is still installed
             - Notice there is an upload button on the Cloud Shell title bar
                 - This will come in handy for uploading the key file for the VM, see below